devcsar/CovidAtlas/README.md

   }
 });
 ```
 > Step 5: Aggregate Computational Epidemiology modeling

-Using online social data to track pandemics and aggregate this data to the model for the COVID19 Risk Level Scoring to understand the Pandemic to correlate it's Economical impact in the Population.
+Using online social data to track pandemics and model aggregate data to the COVID19 Risk Level Scoring to understand the Pandemic, it's propagation and correlate better with it's Economical impact in the Population.